change-metrics/monocle-operator/README.md

 The Monocle API and Crawler process detect that the config data (exposed via a ConfigMap mounted as a volume) changed and automatically handle the change.

+The "janitor update-idents" command is run automatically after the Moncole config update.
+The Monocle operator starts a Job "update-idents-job" to handle that task.

 Edit the Monocle Secrets (mainly used by the crawler process):